 In July 2014, Doyle’s film Bright Canyon transformed Times Square’s electronic billboards into a flourishing canyon of waterfalls and creatures.
 In 2015, Doyle was also commissioned to produce The Lightening: A Project for Wave Hill's Aquatic Garden in celebration of Wave Hill's 50th anniversary.

-Chris Doyle’s work has been exhibited at The Brooklyn Museum of Art, MASSMoCA, P.S.1 Museum of Art, the Tang Museum, the Brooklyn Academy of Music, The Taubman Museum of Art, and The Sculpture Center.
+In Summer 2024, Doyle will present an immersive, large-scale media exhibition at MASS MoCA, curated by Denise Markonish.
+In 2022, he was the subject of a solo museum exhibition, The Fabricators, at the Center for Maine Contemporary Art in Rockland, Maine.
+Doyle’s work has been exhibited at The Brooklyn Museum of Art, MASSMoCA, P.S.1 Museum of Art, the Tang Museum, the Brooklyn Academy of Music, The Taubman Museum of Art, and The Sculpture Center.
 Doyle has received grants from the New York Foundation for the Arts, NYSCA, Creative Capital Foundation and the MAP Fund.
 He received the Borusan Contemporary Art Collection Prize and was named as a Guggenheim Fellow in the discipline of Film and Video.

 Doyle lives and works in Brooklyn, New York and has been represented by Catharine Clark Gallery since 2010.